Course Content and Outcome Guide for ESR 172

 - Special Fee:

 Course DescriptionDevelops an understanding of environmental topics that are primarily chemical in nature.
 Includes air pollution, global warming, toxicology, risk assessment, water pollution, and hazardous waste.
 The associated laboratories will illustrate these topics.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 • Science is a fundamentally nondogmatic and self-correcting investigatory process.
 In science, a theory is neither a guess, dogma, nor myth.
 The theories developed through scientific investigation are not decided in advance, but can be and often are modified and revised through observation and experimentation.